 One little boy's family found the right diagnosis and care for him among the Mayo Clinic vascular anomalies (malformations) team.

-The day Truitt was born, he wasn't supposed to make it.
+David, Truitt's father: The day Truitt was born, he wasn't supposed to make it.
 He wasn't supposed to be here today.
 It was a fight for his life for weeks.

-When we first saw Truitt, one of the first things that goes through my mind is what is the right diagnosis.
-And I wanted to work with my colleagues here and radiology and interventional radiology, in general pediatrics, plastic surgery, pulmonary, and agree upon what we might think, right diagnosis for Truitt is and then how to go on taking care of them.
-The appointment office is one of the biggest, biggest components of this.
-There is a lead scheduler and the employment office that schedules all of our vascular malformations patients by having multiple doctors reviewing his case all at once.
-It accomplishes what would take us months to accomplish someplace else in just a matter of a couple of days.
+Megha Tollefson, M.D., Medical Director, Vascular Malformations Specialty Clinic: When we first saw Truitt, one of the first things that goes through my mind is what is the right diagnosis?
+And I wanted to work with my colleagues here in radiology and interventional radiology, and general pediatrics, plastic surgery, pulmonary, and agree upon what we might think is the right diagnosis for Truitt and then how to go on taking care of him.
+The vascular malformation specialty clinic here is really a group of specialties and a group of physicians and other healthcare team members.
+And what we're able to do by bringing everyone together is really deliver a package of care.

+Leisel: By having multiple doctors reviewing his case all at once, it accomplishes what would take us months to accomplish someplace else in just a matter of a couple of days.